Bombardier Transportation México: Toronto contract

 Bombardier won contracts for two of the largest rail vehicle contracts in North America, 204 Flexity Outlook and 182 Flexity Freedom streetcars, for the Toronto Transit Commission, and MetroLinx, a regional transit authority in the Greater Toronto Area.
 Bombardier split construction of these vehicles between its Ciudad Sahagún factory and one of its factories in Thunder Bay.
 Welding the basic chassis was to take place in the Ciudad Sahagún factory, before shipping them to its facility in Thunder Bay for final assembly..
 Bombardier fell years behind in delivery of these vehicles.
 Reports in the Canadian press repeated claims that the workers in the Thunder Bay plant that the work done in Ciudad Sahagún was not competently performed.
 Bombardier tried to speed up construction by opening up an additional production line in its plant in Kingston, Ontario.

 The Financial Post reported, in January 2015, that Bombardier's Thunder Bay plant blamed layoffs on Bombardier Ciudad Sahagún's delays in delivery.
 This in part resulted in defects to the vehicles and delays in final delivery, leading to a C$50 million lawsuit filed by the Toronto Transit Commission, the purchaser of the vehicles.

-Bombardier Ciudad Sahagun plant
+Bombardier Ciudad Sahagún plant

 The plant built a series of Electro-Motive Diesel locomotives.
-The plant has built over 100 light rail vehicles for rapid transit systems in Mexico's three largest cities, Guadalajara, Monterrey, and Mexico City.
+During its periods of ownership first by the government (as Concarril) and subsequently by Bombardier, the plant has built over 100 light rail vehicles for rapid transit systems in Mexico's three largest cities, Guadalajara, Monterrey, and Mexico City.
 The plant has built 70 percent of the rail vehicles in Mexico.